A Beginner’s Guide For A Non-Designer To Create A Website Logo

 1. Start by researching your market for inspiration

-• Pick three logos from leading businesses within your niche, look for trends they might be using, similar colors, fonts, or logotypes.
+• Pick three logos from leading businesses within your niche, and look for trends that might be using similar colors, fonts, or logotypes.
 If you begin to see a pattern, it’s because it works.

 • Focus on your audience’s demographics, young or old, serious or fun.
 Put yourself in your customer’s shoes and consider their perspective; this will give you a good idea of what type of branding style appeals to them.

-There are three main logotypes, and the type of business you have influences which one you choose.
+There are three main logotypes, and your business type influences your choice.

 • WORDMARK – Skype, Google, eBay, PayPal, and Coca-Cola, are all word marks, their logos are based purely on font, style and the color used to create them.